 H.B.
-No. 3305 aims to create a County Health Care Provider Participation Program in certain Texas counties that lack a hospital district, specifically targeting those with populations of one million or more or bordering counties with significant populations.
-The bill introduces Chapter 292F to the Health and Safety Code, defining terms such as "institutional health care provider" and "paying provider."
-It allows counties to collect mandatory payments from these providers to establish a local provider participation fund, which will support various health care-related expenses, including Medicaid payments and administrative costs.
-The bill mandates public hearings by the commissioners court regarding these payments, ensuring community involvement and transparency.
+No. 3305 aims to create a County Health Care Provider Participation Program in certain Texas counties without a hospital district, specifically targeting those with populations of one million or more and their bordering counties.
+The bill introduces Chapter 292F to the Health and Safety Code, defining terms such as "institutional health care provider," "paying provider," and "program."
+It allows counties to collect mandatory payments from institutional health care providers, which will be allocated to a local provider participation fund for purposes like funding Medicaid payments and covering administrative costs.
+The program is subject to a cap of six percent of the aggregate net patient revenue from hospital services provided by all paying providers in the county, and it is set to expire on December 31, 2030.

 Statutes affected: Introduced: Health and Safety Code 300.0155 (Health and Safety Code 300)